samclarke/SCEditor/README.md

 Stylesheet to style the WYSIWYG document

 **fonts** *string*
-Comma seperated list of fonts
+Comma separated list of fonts

 **colors** *string*
-Comma seperated list of HEX colours.
-Use the bar charecter (|) to signify a new colum.
+Comma separated list of HEX colours.
+Use the bar character (|) to signify a new column.
 If set to null a list of colours will be automatically generated

 **emoticonsCompat** *boolean*
-If compatibility is enabled it will require emoticons ro be surrounded by whitespace or EOL characters meaning if you have :/ it will not be replaced in http://.
-This mode currently has limited As You Type emoticon converstion support.
-Will hopefully be fixed soon.
+If compatibility is enabled it will require emoticons to be surrounded by whitespace or EOL characters meaning if you have :/ it will not be replaced in http://.
+This mode currently has limited As You Type emoticon conversion support.

 **emoticons** *map*
 Map in the following format: